 2. Morning Meeting

 Morning meeting is a perfect time to incorporate a check-in.
-A few times a week you can make your share question focused on what the students feel or think.
-For example, how do you feel about the assembly today?
+A few times a week you can make your share question focused on what the students are thinking.
+For example, what did you think about the assembly today?
 What do you think is the best month of the year?

 3. Student Survey